BeeGees: stayin' alive in chained BFT: Related Work Liveness issues in CLSO protocols

-HotStuff proceeds in a sequence of \textit{views}.
-In each view, a designated leader proposes a batch of client operations, and drives agreement to safely order and commit these operations.
-To remain consistent with blockchain terminology, we refer to a batch of client operations as a \textit{block}.
+Most such protocols follow a similar logical structure~\cite{jalalzai2020fasthotstuff,diem2021,buterin2017casper,buchman2016tendermint,yin2019hotstuff,jolteon-ditto}.
+They proceed in a sequence of \textit{views}.
+In each view, a designated leader proposes a batch of client operations (a \textit{block}), and drives agreement to safely order and commit these operations.
 Blocks contain a parent pointer to their predecessor block, thus forming a chain.
+At a high level, the protocol proceeds as follows.

-\textbf{Steady-state Protocol.} At a high level, the protocol proceeds as follows.
-The leader of view $v$ aggregates a set of client operations into a block $B$, and proposes it to be ordered at log position $i$.
-Committing a block consists of three logical phases: a \textit{non-equivocation} phase, a \textit{persistence phase}, and an \textit{execution phase}.
-The non-equivocation phase ensures that at most one block will be agreed on in this view at that position.
-This guarantee must continue to hold in the presence of malicious leader or replicas.
-The persistence phase ensures that any (possibly) agreed-upon decision is preserved across views and leader changes.
+\textbf{Normal Case.} The leader of view $v$ begins by proposing a block $B$ for log slot $i$.
+Committing a proposal consists of two logical phases: a \textit{non-equivocation} phase and a \textit{durability} phase.
+The non-equivocation phase ensures that at most one block proposal will be agreed on in per view.
+The durability phase ensures that any (possibly) agreed-upon decision is preserved across views and leader changes, thus guaranteeing that only one block can be committed for log slot $i$.
 Each phase makes use of \textit{quorum certificates} (QC) to achieved the desired invariants.
 A QC, written $QC=(B,v,\sigma)$, refers to a set of unique signed replica votes $\sigma$ for block $B$ proposed in view $v$.
 A QC describes a \textit{threshold} $|\sigma|$ of confirmations proving that a super-majority of distinct replicas voted for block $B$.
+Upon committing a block, honest replicas execute its transactions and enter the next view through a view change (described below).

-\textbf{View-Change Protocol.} The \textit{view-change protocol} is responsible for replacing faulty leaders, and does so by moving to a new view.
-Crucially, this process must retain durability for all committed blocks in the chain.
-Intuitively, a new leader must preserve any earlier decision committed by a previous leader.
+\textbf{View Change.} The \textit{view change} is responsible for changing leaders and preserving all decisions made durable by previous leaders.
 View change protocols are notoriously tricky: they can be expensive and hard to get right~\cite{bano2020twins}.
 The primary challenge stems from reconciling different participants' beliefs about what \textit{could have been committed}, as asynchrony and malicious leaders may cause replicas to consider different sets of blocks as potentially committed.